SamDanielThangarajan/tools/remote_scripts/README.md

-login-TAB          # login to the node using it alias exec-TAB "CMD"   # Executes the command on the target node rsync-TAB src dest # Rsync the src on your local computer to remote node scp-TAB src dest   # Scp the src on your local to remote
+login-TAB          # login to the node using it alias exec-TAB "CMD"   # Executes the command on the target node rsync-TAB src dest # Rsync the src on your local computer to remote node rrsync-TAB src dest # rRsync the src on your remote computer to local node scp-TAB src dest   # Scp the src on your local to remote
 rscp-TAB src dest  # Scp the src from remote node to dest on your local
 ```